Place Research – Jewellery Quarter

 The Neighbourhood

 Firstly, we summarised the key influences on the sense of place and level of social-interaction.
 This is an area with a distinct character, which has been slowly evolving from traditional work>live industries to a contemporary live>work masterplan.
 It has established core nodes of use, primarily around central Golden Square and developing along Caroline Street.
-Though also various gaps in provision and a broad inconsistency in both range and types of applied public realm improvements across the neighbourhood.
-Especially towards it’s edges.
+There are also various gaps in provision and a broad inconsistency in both range and types of applied public realm improvements across the neighbourhood, especially towards its edges.

-Overall, Jewellery Quarter layout creates a rectangular grid with permeable network.
+Overall, the Jewellery Quarter layout creates a rectangular grid with a permeable network.
 The BT Tower acts as a clear visual landmark aiding navigation throughout the quarter.
-Many industrial buildings are preserved most are converted, though some are still vacant.
+Many industrial buildings are preserved but most are converted, and some are still vacant.

 A wide variety of typologies, ranging in scale and form of architecture and public realm.
 Much of the facades and some street furniture has high quality, crafted ornamentation.
 Some infill 60s, 90s and 2000+ office/residential, differing dramatically from vernacular.
 Blocks typology varies, but consistency form and massing within blocks.
 A hard material area, with vegetation limited to parks and spaces.

-1. More dynamic around the centres and specific streets, fades towards many areas of the south-west, north-east edges
+1. More dynamic around the centres and specific streets, but fades towards many areas of the south-west, north-east edges.

-2. Shift to dense residential, has increased refinement of facades, landscape in many areas, though not consistently
+2. A shift to dense residential areas has increased refinement of facades and landscape in many areas, though not consistently.

-Generally very connected, permeable street network.
-Currently relies on simple definitions: pavement/road, but emerging dedicated cycleways.
+Generally a very connected and permeable street network.
+Currently relies on simple definitions: pavement/road, but emerging and dedicated cycleways.

-3. Low traffic neighbourhood principles (LTN) are being adopted in some places, not yet a network
+3. Low traffic neighbourhood principles (LTN) are being adopted in some places, but not yet a network.

-4. Railway usefully goes underground, so does not create a barrier
+4. The railway usefully goes underground, so does not create a barrier.

-5. Cemetery parkland provides an alternative, active movement route – though does not strategically connect to other green-infrastructure or public-realm as a network
+5. The cemetery parkland provides an alternative, active movement route – though it does not strategically connect to other green-infrastructure or public-realms as a network.

 Two main linear nodes (located aligned to traditional street network).
-Within, these form movement routes with aligned activity
+Within these nodes, form movement routes with aligned activity.

-6. Public spaces, e.g. Golden Sq. centres of activity, but are separated.
-Several potentially great public spaces are underutilised as single use, car parking space
+6. Public spaces, e.g. Golden Sq. are centres of activity, but are separated.
+Several potentially great public spaces are underutilised as single use, car parking spaces.

 7. Main traditional high street – Jewellery retail.
-New social areas developing as Bar, Cafe, etc.).
-Some streetscape improvements are in place to support and promote
+New social areas developing as bars, cafes, etc. Some streetscape improvements are in place to support and promote.

 8. The only exceptions being the spatially separated parks and squares: Golden Square, Key Hill, Brookfields Cemeteries on the northern neighbourhood boundary, and St Pauls Square to the south.